shibatch/tlfloat/README.md

   * Conversion to/from C strings
   * printf-family functions

-* The library provides BigInt template classes in addition to the FP classes
+* Provides BigInt template classes in addition to the FP classes
   * It provides operations for integers of artibrary length (2^N bits)
   * They can be used in the similar way to the ordinary int/uint types
   * Data formats are the same as ordinary int/uint